Anonym0us-0/cfvst/index.md

 <BR><BR>

 # Image-guided voice conversion
 The outputs are produced by converting the source voice using reference images.
 The images are from the image-only dataset (CelebA-HQ), hence, there is no ground truth voice.
-The first sample is the results shown in Fig.1b in the paper.
-We also provide additional samples.
+The first sample is the results shown in Fig.1b in the paper and rest are present in the supplemental material.

 <table align="center"  style="text-align: center;">
   <thead>